 7. Don’t always favour extroverts

 If your new colleagues in Asia don’t come up with on-the-spot answers to your queries, it doesn’t mean they lack good ideas.
-“The more introverted communication style sometimes found in Asia can generate misunderstandings, especially at meetings, if it’s not respected,” says Kate Reid, an associate director at recruiters Eximius Group in Hong Kong.
+“The more introverted communication style sometimes found in Asia can generate misunderstandings, especially at meetings, if it’s not respected,” says a Hong Kong-based HR manager at a global bank.
 “Introverted thinkers have a preference to take an issue away, process it, and deliver solutions in a manageable, private forum.
 By stifling the contribution of these people, expats lose important influencers and create animosity in the team.”